them1k/DoesThisMailExist/README.md

 You dont need to have `Chromedriver` installed, the script will automatically download the latest version of `Chromedriver` automatically.

 ## Usage

+The file with the emails must have 1 email per line and must contain at least one email for the script to work.
+All emails in that txt file must belong to the same domain.

 **Run the Script**